themathnerd111/anderbot-slack-receiving/README.md

 - SLACK_API_TOKEN (you received this when creating your bot)
 - CHANNEL_ID (the ID of the channel you want the bot to post in)

+These vars determine what workspace and channel you bot will be active in.

 ## TODOs

 - Handle GroupMe event invites